 It is not always effective, so the haemangioma may persist and continue to grow larger.

-Is propranolol better than steroids for infantile haemangioma?
+Is propranolol better than steroid for infantile haemangioma?

 - Infants with haemangiomas that are life-threatening, at risk of ulceration, or at risk of causing a significant functional impairment, psychological impact of physical deformity should be treated early with oral propranolol.

 - Oral propranolol is safe and effective and in most healthy infants, oral propranolol can be started in an outpatient setting.